-- If outside, move no more than a few steps to a safe place, and drop, cover and hold.
+- If outside, move no more than a few steps to a safe place, then drop, cover and hold.

 - If in a lift, stop at the nearest floor and get out.

 - If you are in a car, the driver should pull over to the side of the road.
-Stay in the vehicle until the shaking stops.
+Stay in the car until the shaking stops.

-- If you are near the coast, drop, cover and hold during an earthquake, then move immediately to higher ground when the shaking stops.
+- If you are near the coast, drop, cover and hold during an earthquake, then move quickly to higher ground when the shaking stops.